metacontroller/metacontroller/examples/secretpropagation/README.md

 ```
 (or pass `v1beta1` for kubernetes 1.15 or older)

-### Create an example configmap, several namespaces and ConfigMapPropagation custom resource
+### Create an example secret, several namespaces and SecretPropagation custom resource

 ```sh
 kubectl apply -f example-secret.yaml